-If the above criteria are met, in making a decision to stop responding, the school will also consider if the complainant is often abusive, defamatory or aggressive in their communication, makes insulting personal comments about staff or threats towards them, and if the school believes their intent is to disrupt or inconvenience the school.
+If the above criteria are met, in making a decision to stop responding, the school will also consider if the complainant is often abusive, defamatory, offensive or aggressive in their communication, makes insulting personal comments about staff or threats towards them (including comments online or in group chats), and if the school believes their intent is to disrupt or inconvenience the school.
 The complainant will be informed in writing of the school's intention to stop responding.